Prizes & Trophies

-The Awards Ceremony will be held at Government House on Saturday, June 27, 1800 hrs, and is by invitation only.
+The Awards Ceremony will be held at Government House Saturday, June 27, 1800 hrs. and is by invitation only.
 Each vessel receives two pair of invitation tickets at post-race check-in at the RBYC.
 Invitations MUST be presented at Government House to be admitted.
 A limited number of additional tickets will be awarded based on results.
-No “extra tickets” are available.
+No “extra tickets” are for sale.

 5 SPECIAL ENTRY PRIZES